jpatrickb/moonlander_optimal_control/docs/index.md

 # Moonlander Optimal Control

-Welcome!
-This project formulates and solves an optimal control problem for a 2D lunar lander using boundary value problem (BVP) techniques.

-- Focus: minimum-time/effort landing, control and state constraints, and obstacle avoidance variants.
-- Tech: Python (NumPy, SciPy solve_bvp), Matplotlib for plots/animations.

-Get started:
-- Install dependencies: see Quickstart
-- Reproduce a baseline solution: see Quickstart
-- Read about the math: see Methodology
-- Browse visuals: see Results

-Note: Large figures and videos may be added later under docs/assets.
+This site highlights the scientific findings and methodology behind our optimal control study of a 2D lunar lander.
+The technical setup is available, but our emphasis here is on results and methods rather than how to run the code.

+What you’ll find first:
+- Findings: concise takeaways and key results, with links to supporting figures.
+- Methods: the mathematical formulation, assumptions, and numerical approach.
+- Results: curated plots and visuals illustrating trajectories and controls.
+- Authors: contributors credited as listed in the LaTeX sources.

+If you do want to run the code, see Quickstart (bottom of the navigation).